weihu816/MDCC_TPCC/README.md

 How to run TPCC benchmark in MDCC System on three nodes.
 ======
-1. Zookeeper configure
+Zookeeper configure
 ---
+Download Apache ZooKeeper.
-copy zk0.cfg/zk1.cfg/zk2.cfg in the conf folder, modify configuration of zookeeper
+Copy zk0.cfg/zk1.cfg/zk2.cfg in the conf folder, modify configuration of zookeeper.

 	tickTime=2000
 	clientPort=30110